OUR Natural Building

-Natural Building is building structures using materials such as cob, straw bale, natural plasters and timber frame; materials that occur naturally with as little processing as possible.
-It is the integration of natural resources into the structure environment using solar hot water, rainwater catchment and wastewater management among emerging forms of sustainable building practices.
-Consequently, natural building structures live and breathe in the environment, naturally controlling temperature, humidity and toxins in the environment.
-It is one of the main learning streams at O.U.R.Ecovillage.
+Natural Building uses materials such as cob, straw bale, natural plasters and timber frame.
+Materials that occur naturally with as little processing as possible.
+It integrates natural resources into the structure environment using solar hot water, rainwater catchment and wastewater management, among emerging forms of sustainable building practices.
+Consequently, natural building structures live and breathe in the environment, naturally controlling temperature, humidity, and toxins.
+It is one of the main learning streams at OUR Ecovillage.

-How has Natural Building been used at O.U.R.
-Ecovillage?
+How has Natural Building been used at OUR Ecovillage?

 A Natural Building like the Sanctuary is a powerful experience for those who have never had the chance to visit one.
 Planned and built with intention, it has the visitor become quiet to feel the space.
 Soft shapes, plenty of daylight, relief sculpture, and a heated floor invite the visitor to linger and relax for a while.

-There are also two additional houses under construction in our housing cluster.
 One of them, the Turtle House, was started by our 2013 Cob and Community interns, who did a huge amount of work in just one season, making the urbanite foundation, cob walls, and timber frame.
 A spiral staircase leading to a cozy loft area is one of the showpieces in this building.

-by Elke Cole, Natural Building designer and former program leader for O.U.R.
-ECOVILLAGE
+by Elke Cole, Natural Building designer and former program leader for OUR Ecovillage